-WATCHABLE WILDLIFE

-1 ATLANTIC PUFFIN (Fratercula arctica)

-Often called "sea parrots" or "clowns of the sea." these pigeon-sized birds have large, bright orange beaks and feet.
+1 ATLANTIC PUFFIN (Fratercula arctica) Often called "sea parrots" or "clowns of the sea," these pigeon-sized birds have large, bright orange beaks and feet.
 They live in colonies on rocky islands off the coast and aren't visible from Mount Desert Island but can be seen during some boat cruises. • Weight 1 lb • Size 1 ft tall • Active spring and summer.
-Photo: Tobias Begemann

-2 BALD EAGLE (Haliaeetus leucocephalus)

-The national bird of the United States, the bald eagle lives in coastal woodlands and along waterways, and eats fish it grabs from the water with its talons.
+Photo: Shutterstock 2 BALD EAGLE (Haliaeetus leucocephalus) The national bird of the United States, the bald eagle lives in coastal woodlands and along waterways, eating fish it catches with its talons.
 Bald eagles mate for life and can live up to 30 years in the wild.
 Look for bald eagles near Frenchman Bay.
-Their sevenfoot wingspan makes them hard to miss when they're out and about. • Weight 10-20 lbs • Size 2-4 ft tall • Active year-round.
-Photo: David A. Mitchell

-3 BEAVER (Castor canadensis)

-These large, broad-tailed rodents build dams year-round.
+Their seven-foot wingspan makes them hard to miss. • Weight 10-20 lbs • Size 2-4 ft tall • Active year-round.
+Photo: Shutterstock 3 BEAVER (Castor canadensis) These large, broad-tailed rodents build dams year-round.
 In September, they start reinforcing their lodges and building food caches to prepare for winter.
-Look for them at dawn and dusk, when they are most active. • Weight 30-60 lbs • Size 35-50 in long, including tail • Active in Maine year-round.
-Photo: Bill Damon

-4 BLACK BEAR (Ursus americanus)

-It is unlikely that you'll encounter a black bear.
+Look for them at dawn and dusk, when they are most active. .
+Weight 30-60 lbs • Size 35-50 in long, including tail • Active in Maine year-round.
+Photo: Shutterstock 4 BLACK BEAR (Ursus americanus) It is unlikely that you'll encounter a black bear.
 They are active from spring through fall, moving through the woods and mountains eating berries, fish or whatever food they can find.
 By fall, black bears claim a den beneath a rock or fallen tree to sleep for the winter. • Weight 200-600 lbs • Size 5-6 ft long • Active spring, summer and fall.
-Photo: Jitze Couperus

-5 COMMON LOON (Gavia immer)

-Listen for the melodious call of the loon echoing in the woods.
-Recognizable by their zebra-striped necklace, glossy checkerboard feathers, and sleek graceful form, these majestic birds can dive as deep as 300 feet to catch their prey.
+Photo: Shutterstock 5 COMMON LOON (Gavia immer) Listen for the melodious call of the loon echoing in the woods.
+Recognizable by their zebrastriped necklace, glossy checkerboard feathers and sleek graceful form, these majestic birds can dive as deep as 300 feet to catch their prey.
 They eat fish, frogs, insects and vegetation. • Weight 6-14 lbs • Size 28-36 in long • Active year-round.
-Photo: Dave Christiansen

-6 EASTERN COYOTE (Canis latrans)

-This buff- or gray-colored canine resembles a wolf but has a smaller build, narrower muzzle and larger ears.
-While the coyote is not common on Mount Desert Island, locals report hearing its distinctive "singing" at night.

-- Weight 20-50lbs Size 30-40in (headandbody)

-- Active in Maine year-round.
-Photo: Eric Kilby
+Photo: Shutterstock 6 EASTERN COYOTE (Canis latrans) This buff- or gray-colored canine resembles a wolf but has a smaller build, narrower muzzle and larger ears.
+While the coyote is not a common visitor to Mount Desert Island, locals report hearing its distinctive "singing" at night. - Weight 20-50lbs Size 30-40in (head and body) - Active in Maine year-round.
+Photo: Shutterstock